I. Title:

 B. Body

-- Students are to analyze the chart to find where "grid lock"
+4. Students are to analyze the chart to find where grid lock could occur and how it affects the legislative system.

 C. Evaluation